Board of Commissioners

 Members administer the executive responsibilities of the township, the Board appoints all department heads in the township as well as board members for the various department boards and commissions.
 The positions of Township Manager, Township Engineer and Township Solicitor are two year appointments.
 The Board also designates the Township Depositories (banks) as well as the official newspaper of the township.

 Ross works with a junior commissioner to engage students about community issues.
-The current junior commissioners are Senior Michela Sieber and Junior Morgan Stone who are both attending North Hills Senior High School.
+The current junior commissioner is Katie Duerig who is a junior at North Hills Senior High School.